Underwater Camera Housing Guide - What's The Best Waterproof Camera System for Camera Gear?

 It’s easier than ever, and great fun, to create professional underwater content - whether it's still photography or video.
 This guide will improve your technique, help you feel confident about the gear you purchase, and reduce potential mistakes.
 Mobile phones and action cams like GoPros are a great complementary tool for your imaging workflow, but offer limited optical recourses in comparison.
 This guide will focus on film, DSLR, Mirrorless, and Medium Format cameras and exchangeable lenses as the ultimate content creation tools.
 Visit our phone guide to underwater photography here.

-Outex Camera Housing Buying Guide for 2021
+Outex Camera Housing Buying Guide

-Best camera bodies for outdoor and underwater photography
+Best cameras underwater photography

-Professional Surf photographer Matt Catalano used the analogy of cameras being paintbrushes.
+Professional Surf photographer Matt Catalano used the analogy of cameras being like paintbrushes.
 The camera choices you make depend on your creative vision and on the kind of images you’re trying to paint.
-Try to find housings that will not limit your film, DSLR, Mirrorless, or other camera selection, so that you can use as many of them in combination with as many lenses as you wish to use.
+Try to find housings that will not limit your film, DSLR, Mirrorless, or other camera selections, so that you can use as many of them in combination with as many lenses as you wish to use.
 The best camera for the job may be the one you have with you which may also apply to your waterproofing case or housing solution.